← Back to wiki

 Citrus fruits play a dual role in a longevity diet: they deliver their own protective compounds and they unlock nutrients from everything else on the plate.

 The direct benefits start with vitamin C, which Fontana highlights as a key antioxidant that neutralises free radicals and prevents LDL oxidation (Refs 22-24).
-But the broader citrus story goes well beyond vitamin C. Oranges and grapefruits are rich in flavanones -- hesperidin and naringenin respectively -- that improve endothelial function, reduce blood pressure, and lower inflammatory markers in human trials (Testai & Calderone, 2017).
+But the broader citrus story goes well beyond vitamin C. Oranges and grapefruits are rich in flavanones -- hesperidin and naringenin respectively -- that improve endothelial function, reduce blood pressure, and lower inflammatory markers in human trials.
 Limonene, concentrated in the peel, promotes phase II detoxification enzymes and has shown anti-cancer properties in animal models.

 The epidemiological data is consistent.
-A massive meta-analysis of 95 prospective studies (Aune et al., 2017, BMJ) found citrus consumption associated with reduced risk of cardiovascular disease, stroke, and cancer in a dose-dependent manner.
-A focused review of 14 prospective studies (Lv et al., 2015) found 10% stroke risk reduction per 200g daily citrus increment.
+A meta-analysis of 95 prospective studies (Aune et al., 2017, Int J Epidemiol) found fruit and vegetable consumption associated with reduced risk of cardiovascular disease, total cancer, and all-cause mortality in a dose-dependent manner.
+A prospective cohort study (Cassidy et al., 2012, Stroke) found that higher dietary flavonoid intake -- including flavanones from citrus -- was associated with significantly lower stroke risk in women.

 But Fontana's most practical citrus insight is the mineral absorption effect.
 Vitamin C reduces ferric iron to the more absorbable ferrous form and chelates zinc, making it dramatically more bioavailable.
 For anyone eating a predominantly plant-based diet -- where non-heme iron is bound by phytates and fibre -- this is not optional, it is essential.
 A squeeze of lemon on legumes, grains, and greens can multiply iron absorption 2-6x.
 The book recommends the juice of one lemon daily, specifically with meals containing legumes and vegetables (Refs 101, 102).